 The entries Create Profile Report (PDF)/(XML), Save Preview Profile, Calculate Gray Profile and Smooth Profile LUTs are only available if a valid license for the corresponding modules exists.

-There are four buttons below the profile list which differ for macOS and Windows (see screenshots).
+The four buttons below the profile list differ for macOS and Windows (see screenshots).

 Delete: Deletes the selected profile.